chris-sean/esg/README.md

 Even better if it contains a http response code.
 Because error can be caused by either server-side or client-side.
 For example, if error is caused by wrong parameters.
 You may want to respond a 400 instead of 500.

-Or you can always respond 200 if your client doesn't read response status code.
-Surely `error` in the JSON is already informative.
+Or you can always respond 200 if your client doesn't prefer response status code.
+Surely the `error` object in the JSON is already informative.

 ESG can generate an `error` type source code with both Code and Description.
 And response status code if you interested.